This article is presented by Spectrum, a point of care tool for infectious diseases.

 Dr. Krishana Sankar completed her PhD from the Faculty of Medicine at the University of Toronto where she specialized in cellular & molecular biology and used bioengineering with the aim of improving islet transplantation for type 1 diabetes.
 She is currently the science communication lead for COVID-19 Resources Canada and Advisory committee member for ScienceUpFirst.
 Dr. Sankar is passionate about countering misinformation and has been dispelling misconceptions around healthcare issues for several years.
 Since the COVID-19 pandemic was declared in March 2020, she has been sharing accurate scientific information with her communities.
 You can follow her on Twitter @KrishanaSankar.

-Dr.Kimberley Gauthier is a research fellow at The Hospital for Sick Children in Toronto where she studies embryogenesis, tissue development, and lipids in Drosophila (fruit flies).
-She completed her PhD in Cell Biology at McGill University where she specialized in cell signaling, protein trafficking, genetics, and model organism (C. elegans) development.
+Dr.Kimberley Gauthier is a Cell Biology Research Fellow in Toronto.
+She completed her PhD in Cell Biology at McGill University where she specialized in cell signaling, protein trafficking, and developmental genetics.
 Since January 2021, she has been volunteering alongside scientists and clinicians from COVID-19 Resources Canada as a science communicator for COVID-19 vaccine Q&A town halls hosted for the public.
 You can follow her on Twitter @thekimgauthier.